MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 }
 ```

-We also connect to the Progress bar entity if its given.
-The entity is going to carry its own custom script (see
-[3.2 Progress bar](#32-progress-bar)) which will allow to register a callback on a ``jump`` event.
-The progresbar will emit this
-event each time a user clicks somewhere on the progress bar and the callback receives a specific timestamp in seconds.
+We also connect to the Progress bar entity if the reference is given through the defined script attribute.
+The entity is going to carry its own custom script (see [3.2 Progress bar](#32-progress-bar)) which will allow to register a callback on a ``jump`` event.
+The progressbar will emit this event each time a user clicks somewhere on the progress bar and the callback receives a specific timestamp in seconds.

 ```javascript
 //handle the progress bar